johnnylaw/learn-to-code/README.md

   author: "Redd Foxx",
   year: nil,
   verified: true
 )
+Quote.create(
+  body: "Wherever you go, there you are.",
+  author: "Buckaroo Bonzai",
+  year: 1997,
+  verified: false
+)
 puts "Count of quotes in the database: #{Quote.count}" puts "Attributes of first quote in the database:\n#{Quote.first.attributes}"